-British Association of Leisure Parks, Piers & Attractions Ltd v Commissioners for HMRC UKUT 130 (TCC): Successfully appeared before the Upper Tribunal (Tax and Chancery Chamber) on the issue of whether a trade association’s primary purpose was political lobbying and whether it would be unjustly enriched by the repayment of output tax.
+- British Association of Leisure Parks, Piers & Attractions Ltd v HMRC UKUT 130 (TCC): Successfully appeared before the Upper Tribunal (Tax and Chancery Chamber) on the issue of whether a trade association’s primary purpose was political lobbying and whether it would be unjustly enriched by the repayment of output tax.

 Rating & Valuation